On the support of Betti tables of multiparameter persistent homology modules: Preliminaries

 A graded set $A=\bigsqcup_{q\in \N} A_q$ is called a \emph{subcomplex} of $X$ if, for all $\tau \in A$, every cell $\sigma \in X$ such that $\sigma \le \tau$ is also in $A$.
 This property makes $A$, endowed with the restriction of the incidence function of $X$, a cell complex, and is equivalent to requiring $C_* (A)$ to be a chain subcomplex of $C_* (X)$.
 We denote by $H_q(X) := \ker \partial_q / \im \partial_{q+1}$ the homology $\F$-modules of $C_*(X)$, and by $H_q(X,A)$ the homology $\F$-modules of the relative chain complex $C_*(X,A)$.

-We observe that the notion of a cell complex as reviewed above, equivalent to that of a based chain complex, is general enough to include simplicial complexes, cubical complexes, and finite regular CW complexes, among other widely used combinatorial objects admitting a canonically associated chain complex.
+We observe that the notion of a cell complex as reviewed above, equivalent to that of a based chain complex, is general enough to include simplicial complexes and cubical complexes, among other widely used combinatorial objects admitting a canonically associated chain complex.
+If the aim is computing homology, finite CW complexes can also be represented by cell complexes, letting $\kappa (\tau,\sigma)$ be the degree of the attaching map from the boundary of $\tau$ to $\sigma$.